Compare Netskope vs Zscaler | SSE, ZTNA, SD-WAN vs VPN – Features, Benefits, Pricing, Alternatives

 • Cloudbrink: Purpose‑built for large artifact transfers and interactive workflows; maintains throughput under packet loss/latency.

-• Netskope / Zscaler: Primarily SSE‑oriented; may require tuning or additional components for similar performance.
+• Netskope / Zscaler: Primarily SSE‑oriented; may require tuning or additional components to overcome performance issues.

 3) M&A and Rapid Onboarding